John Schofield: Reconstruction

+One June 4, Schofield wrote to General Grant, reporting North Carolina to be peaceful and requesting leave of his post.
+He turned over his command to General Jacob D. Cox on June 20 and left the state.

 After the war, President Andrew Johnson sent Schofield on a special diplomatic mission to France, urging withdrawal of French troops in Mexico.
 General Schofield also joined the Military Order of the Loyal Legion of the United States, a military society composed of officers of the Union armed forces and their descendants.
 After retiring from active duty, Schofield served as the Order's commander-in-chief (from 1899 to 1903).

 During Reconstruction, President Johnson appointed Schofield to serve as military governor of Virginia and of the First Military District.
 Thus, he oversaw the elections (in which blacks and whites voted) which resulted in the Virginia Constitutional Convention of 1868.
 When Radicals took over that convention and proposed to disenfranchise former Confederates Schofield voiced concerns about corruption to Congress as well as his commander, General Ulysses Grant.
 Schofield's position was of high importance and sensitivity, due to the region's proximity to Washington as well as Confederate President Jefferson Davis's incarceration in Norfolk and awaiting trial under Judge John Curtiss Underwood, who chaired the Constitutional Convention and had close links with Congressional Republicans.
 After President Johnson forced Edwin M. Stanton, a Radical Republican who had served as Secretary of War since 1862, to resign, Schofield served as Secretary of War from June 1868 to March 1869.